How to Write a Good Volunteer Application

 • how can I use my non-YFU/work/life experience to do better in the role I'm applying for?

-If you write your application with these guidelines in mind, I'm sure you'll do better than 90% of the applicants.
+If you write your application with these guidelines in mind, we’re sure you'll do better than 90% of the applicants.
 Unfortunately, most volunteers don't want to put in the work required.
 As a community, we've got to start understanding that being a volunteer comes with responsibilities, and writing a good application is the first step in acknowledging that.
 We're looking forward to reading yours!

 Previous